RLBat/CMEECourseWork/Week3/README.txt

 try.R - Demonstrates usage of the try function

-Vectorise.sh - IN PROGRESS - Compares R and Python run times for two scripts
+Vectorize.sh - Compares R and Python run times for two scripts

-Vectorise1.R - Shows the speed differences between using loops in R and pre-defined functions that call from C
+Vectorize1.R - Shows the speed differences between using loops in R and pre-defined functions that call from C

-Vectorize2.R - Runs the stochastic (with gaussian fluctuations) Ricker Eqn .
+Vectorize2.R - Runs the stochastic (with gaussian fluctuations) Ricker Eqn. using nested loops and without, showing the speed difference.

+Vectorize1.py - Shows the speed differences between using loops in python and vectorised solutions

+Vectorize2.py - Runs the stochastic (with gaussian fluctuations) Ricker Eqn. using nested loops and without, showing the speed difference.